 Anna Vislocky Early, Primary Lead Teacher, received her Montessori Primary Certification in May, 2015.
 She has a B.A. from Evergreen State College and a NC Early Childhood Credential.
 Anna has enjoyed past work as an Early Intervention Specialist with toddlers and families, teaching art in schools and summer camps, and three years as a preschool assistant teacher prior to joining SPMS.
 She is inspired by a love of nature and outdoor experiences, music and art, and the inquisitive nature of children.
 Her daughter is currently enrolled in our Primary program.

-Desiree Duncan, Primary Assistant Teacher, has her NC Early Childhood Certification and has worked for over a decade at SPMS.
-Her son is an SPMS alum and is now our Lead Afterschool Teacher.
+Desiree Duncan, Primary Assistant Teacher, has her NC Early Childhood Certification and has worked at SPMS for 15 years.

 Christine Henry, Primary Lead Teacher, received her Montessori Primary Certification in May, 2013.
 She has a BA in Psychology from UNCA and an NC Early Childhood Credential.
 Christine has been with the school since 2008 and has worked at every level of classroom as an Assistant Teacher.
 One of her two sons graduated from SPMS and the other is in our Elementary class.

 Jennifer Tuffo, Primary Assistant Teacher, has her NC Early Childhood Certification.
 Her two daughters are enrolled in our toddler and Elementary programs.